 Not only will you be saving an animal’s life if you choose to adopt a senior pup, but there are some substantial benefits of bringing a more mature dog into your home as compared to a bouncing puppy.

 Benefits of Adopting a Senior Dog

-Senior dogs end up at shelters for a number of reasons.
-The older dog you see at the shelter is, more than likely it is that they have lived in a house for a number of years.
+Senior dogs end up at shelters for several reasons.
+The older dog you see at the shelter is, more than likely it is that they have lived in a house for many years.
 Most are potty-trained and are already pros at basic commands.
 Because they are not in the puppy stage, older dogs are much less likely to chew, engage in destructive behavior, or have other “young dog” issues.
 If you are looking for an easy transition into your home, think senior!

 Puppies and young adult dogs require a lot of exercise.
 They normally need at least a solid hour of intense exercise daily.
 And if this exercise doesn’t occur, you have a swirling tornado of energy on your hands.

 Senior pups, on the other hand, are past that crazy stage.
 They will be most happy with a nice walk or two each day and some serious cuddle time.
 You will see definite spurts of energy from your older pup, but it will be much more manageable than a young puppy.

 An older dog knows the ropes and they are ready to be your loyal companion.
 When you adopt a dog, they seem to know that you are helping them, but when you adopt a wise, older dog, they seem to know that you are truly saving their life.
 Providing a cozy bed, walks, and attention is all these dogs need you to do, and they will be forever grateful for your love.